hmunye/cryptopals/NOTES.md

 Unauthenticated key exchanges are vulnerable to MITM attacks.
 An adversary can impersonate both sides of the connection and perform two separate key exchanges.

+## Asymmetric/Hybrid Encryption

+Asymmetric encryption requires a __key generation algorithm__ and security parameters to produce a key pair.

+Can be used to perform a key exchange.
+One party generates a symmetric key and encrypts it with another parties public key
+(__key encapsulation mechanism__ (`KEM`)).
+This encapsulated key is transmitted to the relevant party, which can decrypt it using their private key to obtain the symmetric key (e.g., `RSA`).

+Hybrid encryption is used when the length of plaintext allowed in asymmetric encryption is too limiting (combination of asymmetric and authenticated symmetric cryptographic primitives).

+### ECIES

+__Elliptic Curve Integrated Encryption Scheme__ is a widely adopted hybrid encryption scheme, specified to be used with ephemeral ECDH.